Stadio Diego Armando Maradona

 Stadio Diego Armando Maradona, formerly known as Stadio San Paolo, is a large multi-purpose stadium in Naples, Italy.
 Completed in 1959, it is the fourth-largest football stadium in Italy after Milan's San Siro, Rome's Stadio Olimpico and Bari's San Nicola.
 Originally built with a combination of standing and seating sections, the stadium is currently an all-seater, with a capacity of 54,726.
-It is the home of SSC Napoli, the reigning Serie A champions.
+It is the home of SSC Napoli.

-Following the death of Diego Maradona in 2020, city mayor Luigi de Magistris and Napoli president Aurelio De Laurentiis proposed renaming the stadium to "Stadio Diego Armando Maradona."
-The proposal was passed on 4 December 2020, and was announced by the mayor on social media and made official that same day.
+Following the death of Diego Maradona, then-mayor Luigi de Magistris and Napoli president Aurelio De Laurentiis proposed renaming the stadium to "Stadio Diego Armando Maradona."
+The proposal was passed on 4 December 2020.

 History

 Steel piles are driven into the ground in an ovular shape, used to support the weight of the planned large structure above.
 The foundation pit is being excavated between the piles, where underground facilities will be held.
 Construction had only recently begun in this photo.

 The stadium in 1963, when it was also known simply as Fuorigrotta.

 Napoli was in need of a new stadium to replace the Stadio Partenopeo following its destruction in 1942 during the bombing of Naples.
 They were playing at an undersized venue nearby, which had a capacity of only about 12,000.
 Fuorigrotta, a rapidly developing suburb to the west, was chosen as the site for the new stadium.
 Construction began on 27 April 1952 on what would become an open-air stadium made of reinforced concrete, designed to hold approximately 90,000 spectators — most of them standing.
 The laying of the first cornerstone was attended by then-Prime Minister, Alcide De Gasperi.
 Construction was prolonged, lasting seven years.
 It opened as Stadio del Sole ("Stadium of the Sun") on 6 December 1959, with Napoli defeating rivals Juventus 2–1.
 It was renamed to Stadio San Paolo four years later for Paul the Apostle, who arrived in the area by sea some 2,000 years ago.
 It held this name for 61 years before its renaming, and many fans still call it some form of San Paolo to this day.
 On 15 December 1974, Napoli broke the record for the most spectators in attendance for a home match, with 90,736 people in attendance.